What is a Customer Data Platform (CDP)?

 What isn't a CDP?

-Because of its generic name, CDPs are sometimes confused with other technologies.
+Because of its generic name, a true CDP is sometimes confused with other technologies.
 Here is a sample of common misconceptions:

-- It’s not a data management platform (DMP)— which is designed to plan and manage paid digital advertising that is conducted on 3rd party websites (e.g. espn.com), search platforms (e.g. google.com) and social platforms (e.g. twitter.com) for anonymous individuals
+- It’s not a data management platform (DMP)— which is designed to plan and manage paid digital advertising marketing platforms that are conducted on 3rd party websites (e.g. espn.com), search platforms (e.g. google.com) and social platforms (e.g. twitter.com) for anonymous individuals

 - It’s not a digital event distribution platform— which is designed for IT organizations to transmit data from one technology to another after a digital event has occurred (e.g. triggering content IDs from your content management system to your workflow management tool once new content has been created, or triggering your ESP that a frustrated customer just complained to the call center)